AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 <hr>

-You can see here that each element and bit of text in the document has its own entry in the tree--each one is called a **node**.
+You can see here that each element and bit of text in the document has its own entry in the tree -- each one is called a **node**.
 You will also encounter various terms used to describe the type of node, and their position in the tree in relation to one another:

 * **Element node**: An element, as it exists in the DOM.
 * **Root node**: The top node in the tree, which in the case of HTML is always the `HTML` node (other markup vocabularies like SVG and custom XML will have different root elements).